MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/product-servicing-policy/updated-product-servicing-policy-for-sharepoint-server-se.md

 ## Policy overview

 The RTM build and all PUs for SharePoint Server Subscription Edition released before January 10, 2023 will be supported until December 12, 2023.
-From the January 10, 2023 PU for SharePoint Server Subscription Edition, each Public Update build will be supported for one year from its release date.
-Support for a Public Update build will end on the second Tuesday of the same month of its release in the following year.
+From the January 10, 2023 PU for SharePoint Server Subscription Edition, each PU build will be supported for one year from its release date.
+Support for a PU build will end on the second Tuesday of the same month of its release in the following year.

 Customers must be running a supported build of SharePoint Server Subscription Edition to remain supported.
 If a customer contacts Microsoft Support and their SharePoint Server farm isn't running a minimum supported build or higher, they may be required to upgrade to a supported build before support can be offered.